Aid Notification - What's Next?

 Federal Work-Study (FWS)

-If your award letter indicates that you have been awarded FWS, you must go to the CF Website (Financial Aid – Forms), download, complete and forward the Federal Work-Study Accept or Decline Form to the Office of Financial Aid.
-This form must be submitted within 30 days of your award notice or the Federal Work-Study offer will be withdrawn.
+If your aid notification indicates that you have been awarded FWS, you must go to the CF Website (Financial Aid – Forms), download, complete and forward the Federal Work-Study Accept or Decline Form to the Office of Financial Aid.
+This form must be submitted within 30 days of your notification or the Federal Work-Study offer will be withdrawn.
 After the acceptance form has been submitted, you will be contacted with a date for orientation.
 Most FWS students are employed on-campus, but a few may be given the opportunity to work off-campus in community service jobs.
-In order to be eligible for FWS, you must be enrolled in at least six credit hours of instruction.
-On average, students work 12 to 15 hours per week at the Federal minimum wage rate of pay.
+In order to be eligible for FWS, you must be enrolled in at least six fundable credit hours of instruction.
+On average, students work 12 to 15 hours per week at the Florida minimum wage rate of pay.

 Learn the Basics and Manage Your Debt.